zachWeav/zachWeav.github.io/project4.md

 -    **Random selection of a target word from a customizable text file**
 -    **Input validation**
 -    **Iterative feedback to guide the user through the game**
--    **A simple game loop with limited number of attempts to increase challenge**
+-    **A simple game loop with a limited number of attempts to increase challenge**

 ## How to compile and run the program